julien-jacob/wplingua/README.md

 <br>

 All translations are editable.
-Discover the visual editor and edit translations simply by clicking on them.Although wpLingua gives you the convenience of **machine translations**, we understand the nuances of each language. wpLingua allows you **to fine-tune each translation manually** if you need to.
+Discover the visual editor and edit translations simply by clicking on them.
+Although wpLingua gives you the convenience of **machine translations**, we understand the nuances of each language. wpLingua allows you **to fine-tune each translation manually** if you need to.

 <br><br>